-- · Use a keyboard by touch effectively. - Demonstrate an understanding of basic computer knowledge and skills. - Apply filing rules. - · Enter numbers by touch using a numeric keypad. - Use applications software to create and save office and business related documents.
+- · Students will be able to use a keyboard by touch effectively. - Student will demonstrate an understanding of basic computer knowledge and skills. - Students will be able to apply effective telephone techniques. - Students will be able to apply filing rules. - · Enter numbers by touch using a numeric keypad. - Use an operating system to manage files and folders effectively in an office environment. - Use applications software to create and save office and business related documents.